eriktuck/ei-dev/docs/development/virtual-environments.md

 ### My 2-cents

-I recommend creating a new environment for any long-lived project using `conda create -n <name-of-environment> python` and saving the name of the environment as the same as the root folder of the project.
-Install pip within it only if needed.
+I recommend creating a new environment for any long-lived project using `conda create -n <name-of-environment>` and saving the name of the environment as the same as the root folder of the project.
+Install as many packages as possible with conda, then install pip and use pip as the package manager (see [here](https://www.anaconda.com/blog/using-pip-in-a-conda-environment) for more).

 The base conda environment (`conda activate base`) is useful for quick projects or ongoing-development type projects that you don't mind breaking from time to time, but plan to always keep up to date.

 If you code a project without a virtual environment and don't come back to it for a year, there's a good chance you'll find the code doesn't work anymore, or worse yet behaves unexpectedly, and you'll need to go through and update it--which might be more trouble than it's worth.
-So use virtual environments to save you the hassle.
-At the very least, keep a `requirements.txt` or `environment.yml` file of the current state of the base environment for later reference.
+So use virtual environments to save you the hassle and keep the `requirements.txt` or `environment.yml` file up to date in the root folder of the project.